 These don’t do anything.
 Well, they actually do.
 Did you know that if you leave your filter compartment empty, water will flow through it and will make a mess?
 That sounds logical, right?

 Well, a bypass filter will help you significantly when you have another filtration system similar to whole house filtration.
 In this case, your water will come already filtered to the fridge.
 All you need is an empty cartridge without any media to allow the water to flow through.

 Installing and Maintaining Your Refrigerator Filter

 Now that you are aware of what your filter will do and won’t do, it is only fair if you learned how to mount it.
 Now depending on the type of filter you purchase (covered in the section above), the installation will also vary.
 Most generic refrigerator water filters are of the snap-on/snap-off type.
 There’s no drama there – you simply screw in the filter similarly to a light bulb.

 When it comes to the in-line fridge filters, though, you will have some extra work to take care of.
 The installation of such a unit resembles one of the most typical water filter systems.
 Yep, we are talking about connecting the cartridge to the water lines where the water goes in and out through the filter and inside the fridge.

 If you have already seen, installed, or purchased an under sink water filter, then this procedure will not give you a hard time.
 The most important thing to note is the fact that the filter itself will rest on the back of your fridge.
 And here’s how it goes:

-The 6 Important Steps For The Proper Installation
+6 Important Steps for Installation of Refrigerator Filters

 Prepare and get in position